Ketorolac (Into the nose)

 Treats moderate to severe pain.
 This medicine is an NSAID.

 SprixThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to ketorolac, ethylenediamine tetraacetic acid (EDTA), or another NSAID medicine, such as aspirin.
-Do not use it if you have a history of aspirin-sensitive asthma, or if you have a stomach ulcer or perforation, a bleeding disorder, or severe kidney disease.
+Do not use it if you had an allergic reaction to ketorolac, ethylenediamine tetraacetic acid (EDTA), aspirin, or other similar medicines.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.
 Use each bottle for one day only.

 - This medicine is for use only in the nose.
 Do not get any of it in your eyes or on your skin.
 If it does get on these areas, rinse it off right away.
 Do not breathe in this medicine while spraying.

 - The first time you use each bottle, you will need to prime the pump.
 To do this, pump the bottle 5 times until some of the medicine sprays out.
 The bottle is now ready to use.